 - 1.4.1 In-house Funds.
 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate peaking in the first half of 2023 and possibly reducing as early as the latter part of 2023 so an agile investment strategy would be appropriate to optimise returns. - 1.4.2 Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - 1.4.3 Investment Returns Expectations.
-The current forecast includes a forecast for Bank Rate to reach 4.5% in Q2 2023. - 1.4.4 Investment treasury indicator and limit total principal funds invested for greater than 365 days.
+The current shape of the yield curve suggests that is the case at present, but there is the prospect of Bank Rate having peaked in the second half of 2023 and possibly reducing as early as the second half of 2024 so an agile investment strategy would be appropriate to optimise returns. - 1.4.2 Accordingly, while most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer-term investments will be carefully assessed. - 1.4.3 Investment Returns Expectations.
+The current forecast includes a forecast for Bank Rate to have peaked at 5.25% in Q4 of 2023. - 1.4.4 Investment treasury indicator and limit total principal funds invested for greater than 365 days.
 These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment, and are based on the availability of funds after each year-end.